-There were no such matters discovered by, or that came to the attention of, the auditor, to be reported, for the fiscal year ended September 30, 2023.
+There were no such matters discovered by, or that came to the attention of, the auditor, to be reported, for the fiscal year ended September 30, 2024.

 - 4. The name or official title and legal authority of the Town are disclosed in the notes to the financial statements. - 5.
 The Town has not met one or more of the financial emergency conditions described in Section 218.503(1), Florida Statutes. - 6.
 We applied financial condition assessment procedures and no deteriorating financial conditions were noted.
-It is management's responsibility to monitor financial condition, and our financial condition assessment was based in part on representations made by management and the review of financial information provided by same.
+It is management's responsibility to monitor financial condition, and our financial condition assessment was based in part on representations made by management and the review of financial information provided by same. - 7.
+A PACE program that finances qualifying improvements authorized pursuant to Section 163.081 or Section 163.082, Florida Statutes, did not operate within the Town of Haverhill geographical boundaries during the fiscal year ending September 30, 2024.